brianpzaide/jat/README.md

 A local-first job application tracker built with Vue 3, sql.js, and IndexedDB.

-The application runs entirely in the browser.
-User data never leaves the device unless the user explicitly downloads and shares the SQLite database file.
+The goal was to build a responsive, privacy-focused application that is fully browser-based and works offline.
+The application runs entirely in the browser, user's data never leaves the device.

----

-## Features

-* fully browser-based
-* offline capable
+This project was an exploration of:

+* SQLite in the browser
+* local-first application architecture
+* browser-only CRUD systems
-* SQLite-powered
+* offline-capable UX patterns
-* no backend
-* no authentication
-* no external storage

-The goal was to build a responsive, privacy-focused application.

----

-### Local-First Persistence
+## Tech Stack

 The application uses:

-* sql.js (SQLite compiled to WebAssembly)
+* vuejs
+* sql.js, in-memory SQLite database.
-* IndexedDB for browser persistence
+* IndexedDB stores the current SQLite database state, for browser persistence.

 Users may: